LennartHennigs/RG35XX-H-Notes/README.md

 - You can disable the in-menu music in `Main Menu > Sound Settings > Frontend Music`.
 - Consider disabling `Enable Navigation Sounds`and `Enable Video Preview Audio`there, too.
-- If you get no sound after you connected the console via HDMI, you need to reset the audio output:
+- If you get no sound after you connect the console via HDMI, you need to reset the audio output:
   - Go to: `Main Menu > System Settings > Audio Output`.
   - Select `AudioCodec` and confirm.
 And then go back to `Auto`.
 - [Batocera > Controller](https://wiki.batocera.org/supported_controllers)